OpenNLPLab/Tnn/README.md

 ### Environments Preparation

-Our experiment uses two conda environments, where Autoregressive language modeling, Bidirectional language modeling and Image modeling needs to configure the environment according to the Env1 part, and Long Range Arena Benchmark needs to configure the environment according to the Env2 part.
+Our experiment uses two conda environments, where Autoregressive language modeling, Bidirectional language modeling, and Image modeling need to configure the environment according to the Env1 part, and Long Range Arena Benchmark needs to configure the environment according to the Env2 part.

 #### Env1

-First build the conda environment based on the yaml file:
+First, build the conda environment based on the yaml file:

 ```
 conda env create --file env1.yaml
 ```

-If you meet error when install torch, just remove torch and torchvision in the yaml file, rerun the above command, and then run the below commands:
+If you meet an error when installing torch, just remove torch and torchvision in the yaml file, rerun the above command, and then run the below commands:

 ```
 pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 -f https://download.pytorch.org/whl/torch_stable.html
 ```

-Finally install our version of fairseq:
+Finally, install our version of fairseq:

 ```
 git clone https://github.com/OpenNLPLab/fairseq-evo.git